-Learn about the different locations in the MPNS
+Explain about the locations of the MPNS

-- Menstruation occurs throughout the day and night. - It is a relevant experience at home, school, work, or other places that women and girls spend time. - Girls have different experiences managing menstruation at home compared to at school. - For adult women who work, their experiences will be different at home, compared to in their workplace. - When asking MPNS questions, make sure that you are clear for the set of items that ask about girls' experiences at HOME, and at SCHOOL. or women's experiences at HOME and WORK
+- Menstruation occurs throughout the day and night. - It is a relevant experience at home, school or work, or other places that women and girls spend time. - Girls have different experiences managing menstruation at home compared to at school. - For adult women who work, their experiences will be different at home, compared to in their workplace. - When asking MPNS questions, make sure that you are clear for the set of items that ask about girls' experiences at HOME, and at SCHOOL.